sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

 See the [[http://wiki.sagemath.org/dynamics/ArithmeticAndComplex | wiki page]] for information on the current status of Arithmetic and Complex Dynamics in Sage.

+=== Registration ===

+Registration is free.
+There is limited funding for travel and lodging.
+Please contact Ben Hutz at BHutz (at) FIT.edu to register.
+Please indicate if you will be requesting funding.

 === Schedule ===

 The workshop will consist of tutorials and talks in the mornings and working groups in the afternoons.
 A precise schedule is forthcoming.